Khushi-gupta-718/javaswing-calculator/README.md

 # javaswing-calculator
-Ideveloped this project using javaswing
+I developed this project using javaswing